Academics + Programs Bachelor of Science in Education, Modern Languages Concentration - Spanish

 How do you become a Spanish teacher through ESU?

-The teacher education program available for students wanting to teach at the secondary level – meaning junior high, middle, or high school – is a joint responsibility of this department and the department overseeing middle and secondary education.
-Learn more about what is involved in becoming a Spanish teacher here.
+The teacher education program is a joint responsibility of this department and the department overseeing middle and secondary education.
+Learn more about what is involved in becoming a Spanish teacher.

-- Students must pass the Praxis test to secure license.
+Students must pass the Praxis test to secure a license.

 Spanish GPA at 3.0 and ACTFL Proficiency Exam results must be at the Advanced-Low level or above before students apply for Phase I in the Teachers College.